basalt-plateau/foam_pet_G1/vehicles/foam_pet/readme.md

 ---

 ## Rules (License)
-This is a wild pet.
+This is a friendly pet.
 Please be friendly and festive with your pet and follow the rules.
 Playing with, training, and cloning your pet is most likely 100% legit.